Posted by Julie • September 19, 2018 (Last modified August 2, 2023) • 7 min read

 Yes: Congratulations.
 You’ve hired well.

 No: Set expectations.
 Go through the job description with the employee.
-Be sure the employee knows why he/she was hired so that they may try to reach the bar.
+Be sure the employee knows why they were hired so that they may try to reach the bar.

 Yes: Great!
 Good job hiring.